apostrophecms/docs/docs/guide/areas-and-widgets.md

 </AposCodeBlock>

  For the expanded widget preview menu, there are three settings to configure.
-The first setting is `expanded` and takes a boolean to activate the expanded preview.
+The first option is `expanded` and takes a boolean to activate the expanded preview.
 This is required to activate the menu.

- Second, widgets are added in `groups` that organize the added widgets into specific regions of the menu.
+ Second, widgets are added in a `groups` option that organizes the added widgets into specific regions of the menu.
 Each grouping of widgets is organized in a named object.
-In the example code, there are two such `groups` added within the `area` options.
+In the example code, there are two such `groups` added within the area.
 The first is named `basic`, and the second is named `layout`.
 Each has a `label` key that provides the name displayed for the widget group.
 Each individual group has a `widgets` key that contains the names and options for all of the widgets to be included in that group.
 Like with the basic configuration, the widget names do not need the '-widget' suffix.

  Finally, each group has a `columns` key that takes an integer from 1-4.
 This determines how many widgets will be displayed per line.
 The default value is 3.